felix-lambert/felix-lambert.github.io/all_collections/_posts/2023-06-20-in-the-defense-of-web-scraping.md

 <p style="text-align:center"><iframe width="100%" height="315" src="https://www.youtube.com/embed/_mNOXDbXr9c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

-Essentially, the web consists of interconnected documents (where clicking on a link directs you to another document from a specific computer).
+Essentially, the web consists of interconnected documents (with hyperlinks where clicking on a link directs you to another document from a specific computer).
 These linked documents can be displayed by requesting a specific computer to download them to your browser using an HTTP/HTTPS protocol.

 <span style="display:block;text-align:center">![Octocat]({{site.baseurl}}/assets/img/http.png)</span>

 These computers are referred to as 'servers' because they are set up to listen for and respond to our requests.
-'Servers' run a program in the background, awaiting incoming messages, so they can provide the requested document or data.
+'Servers' run a program in the background, awaiting incoming messages, so they can provide the requested document.

 This may be a fundamental definition of what we know as the web.
-Its tremendous value today lies in the fact that all these documents, originating from various computers, are interconnected (with hyperlinks).
+Its tremendous value today lies in the fact that all these documents, originating from various computers.
 Similar to university papers or academic books, they often include source references.

 It is crucial to emphasize that there is no central super-computer overseeing all these documents.
 Likewise, there are no super-computers managing all the individual computers.
 Instead, information is distributed horizontally in a decentralized manner across various computers.